YikunLiu0801/Clustering-Location-Selection-for-a-New-Restaurant/README.md

-# Neighborhood Selection for a New Restaurant
+# [Clustering] Location Selection for a New Restaurant
 ## Introduction
 In this project we will try to find an optimal location for a restaurant.
 Specifically, this report will be targeted to stakeholders interested in opening a __restaurant__ in the city of __Toronto__.
 This project helps this client to analyze neighborhoods and find good ones for a new restaurant with __kmeans__ clustering method in Python.
 The best neighborhood is selected based on the numbers, the diveristy, and the distance to the city center of the existing restaurants in this neighborhood.
 A neighborhood close to city center with medium number of low-diversity restaurants will be identified as a promising business opportunity.